Route

 Defines the "open" state for this route.

-Returns true when current URL matches this route's path pattern.
+Returns true when current URL matches this route's path pattern and the open lifecycle has been confirmed (i.e. beforeOpen/params checks passed).

 Example: